Classification: Monoclonal Antibody

 Cetuximab is a man-made version of a naturally occurring human/mouse antibody that inhibits the epidermal growth factor receptor (EGFR).
 The EGFR is a protein that is abnormally over-expressed in many cancers, and the inhibition of EGFR results in a decrease in tumor cell growth and decreased production of other factors responsible for metastasis (spreading of cancer).
 This medication treats both head and neck and colorectal cancer.
 The colorectal cancer needs to test positive for the k-ras wild type.
 Your cancer cells will be tested for this mutation.

 Cetuximab is given through intravenous (IV, into a vein) infusion.
 The dose is based on your size and how often you receive the medication depends on which disease you are being treated for and what other treatments you are receiving.
 Before your first dose you will be given a pre-medication such as diphenhydramine (Benadryl) to prevent an infusion reaction.
 Whether or not you receive pre-medications before subsequent doses will be at the discretion of your care team.
 Your dose may be changed if you have a reaction to the medication.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of cetuximab.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: